nautical/Subhunter/README.md

 ## Description:

-Subdomain takeover is a common vulnerability that allows an attacker to gain control over a subdomain of a target domain and redirect users intended for an organization's domain to a website that performs malicious activities, such as phishing campaigns, stealing user cookies, etc. It occurs when an attacker gains control over a subdomain of a target domain.
+Subdomain takeover is a common vulnerability that allows an attacker to gain control over a subdomain of a target domain.
+This typically occurs when a subdomain has a CNAME record pointing to a service (like AWS S3, GitHub Pages, etc.) that is no longer in use or unclaimed.
+Attackers can then claim the service and gain control of the subdomain.

-Typically, this happens when the subdomain has a CNAME in the DNS, but no host is providing content for it.
-Subhunter takes a given list of subdomains and scans them to check this vulnerability.
+Subhunter performs comprehensive checks to identify potential subdomain takeover vulnerabilities by analyzing DNS records, service fingerprints, and response patterns.

 ## Features:

-- Auto update
+- Auto update of fingerprint database
+- Port scanning support for custom service ports
+- Protocol detection (HTTP/HTTPS)
+- Smart service fingerprinting
 - Uses random user agents
 - Built in Go
-- Uses a fork of fingerprint data from well known sources ([can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz/blob/master/README.md))
+- Uses curated fingerprint data from well-known sources
 - Support for both single domain and bulk scanning
-- JSON output support for easy integration with other tools
+- JSON output support for easy integration
-- Flexible domain input handling (accepts URLs with protocols, paths, and query parameters)
+- Flexible domain input handling
-- Proper error handling for non-existent or unresolvable domains
+- Proper error handling
-- Detection of potential takeover candidates (domains that resolve but have unreachable services)
 - Smart fingerprint management with automatic updates

 ## Installation: